 Like every story, Kraków’s story should have a happy ending, right?
 And today’s city will surely provide one!
 Be ready to watch, touch, listen, smell and taste.
 You will definitely need all of your senses to discover Kraków!

 Guide pick-up (any location around Old Town)

 Add your preferable pick-up location during the booking process in the field Additional Information

-* Price is per group (Group size of 5 to 35 people)
+* Price is per group (up to 30 people)